Reward system: History

 The first clue to the presence of a reward system in the brain came with an accidental discovery by James Olds and Peter Milner in 1954.
 They discovered that rats would perform behaviors such as pressing a bar, to administer a brief burst of electrical stimulation to specific sites in their brains.
 This phenomenon is called intracranial self-stimulation or brain stimulation reward.
 Typically, rats will press a lever hundreds or thousands of times per hour to obtain this brain stimulation, stopping only when they are exhausted.
 While trying to teach rats how to solve problems and run mazes, stimulation of certain regions of the brain where the stimulation was found seemed to give pleasure to the animals.
 They tried the same thing with humans and the results were similar.
 The explanation to why animals engage in a behavior that has no value to the survival of either themselves or their species is that the brain stimulation is activating the system underlying reward.

 In a fundamental discovery made in 1954, researchers James Olds and Peter Milner found that low-voltage electrical stimulation of certain regions of the brain of the rat acted as a reward in teaching the animals to run mazes and solve problems.
 It seemed that stimulation of those parts of the brain gave the animals pleasure, and in later work humans reported pleasurable sensations from such stimulation.
 When rats were tested in Skinner boxes where they could stimulate the reward system by pressing a lever, the rats pressed for hours.
 Research in the next two decades established that dopamine is one of the main chemicals aiding neural signaling in these regions, and dopamine was suggested to be the brain's "pleasure chemical".

-More recently, in 2018, Ivan De Araujo and colleagues used nutrients inside the gut to stimulate the reward system via the vagus nerve.